Emotional Toll of Alzheimer’s on Family Caregivers

 A crucial part of this understanding involves delving into the stages of Alzheimer’s progression.

-Initially, individuals may show no symptoms, but as the disease advances, cognitive abilities deteriorate significantly, leading to severe and an inability to carry out simple tasks.
+Initially, individuals may show no symptoms, but as the disease advances, cognitive abilities deteriorate significantly, leading to severe memory loss and an inability to carry out simple tasks.

 Consequently, this necessitates a high level of care from family members or professional carers.